Wild man syndrome: Causes

-Treatments
+Treatment

 In most cases Wild Pig Syndrome will run its course, and no treatment is needed.
 In severe cases the individual will return to the village in the wild state, in which the individual is captured and a ceremony is held where the individual is restrained over a smoking fire until he returns to his normal state.
 Then the individual is rubbed down with liquefied pig fat; a small pig is killed in his name by a person of high status in the village, then afterward the individual is presented with a collection of cooked tubers and roots.

 Criticisms

 Some researchers have indicated that wild pig syndrome typically occurs when a man cannot meet his financial obligations, so some critics see the syndrome as a scapegoat for the stress of reality, as creditors will work with an individual that has had a wild pig syndrome attack.